-You’ve written four key sections of your CV.
-We’ve covered much ground but haven’t completed the process just yet!
+Well done!
+You have written four key sections of your résumé, and we have covered a lot of ground but haven’t completed the process just yet!

 Next, we’ll discuss personal branding and why it’s important.

 Your personal brand is the way you portray yourself and the impression you leave with others.
-It is crafted and cultivated to stand out around your name and career, the ‘trademark’ you leave behind of the way in which you express your emotions, passion, values, skills, personality and how you talk to others.
+It is crafted and cultivated to make you stand out.
+It is a “trademark” showcasing how you talk to others and express your emotions, passion, values, skills and personality.

 How to build your personal brand:

-Be yourself: Your own style and uniqueness will shine in your organisation, in your social networks, in your CV and at an interview.
-So, be who you are and do what you believe in.
+Be yourself.
+Your own style and uniqueness will shine in your organization, in your social networks, in your résumé and at an interview.
+So, be who you are, and do what you believe in.

-Identify with 'who you are': Be comfortable with the person you are; be that person every single day!
+Identify with who you are.
+Be comfortable with the person you are, and be that person every single day!
 People will be attracted to you and want to be with you.

-Persistence & patience: Building your brand takes time yet communicating your message in the long-term can help you carve your brand throughout your job and career.
+Be persistent and patient.
+Building your brand takes time, yet communicating your message over the long term can help you refine your brand throughout your career.

 Why is it important to build your personal brand?

-A better job, career or being recognised for a promotion are some of the rewards of having a strong personal brand.
+A better job, career, or being recognized for a promotion are some of the rewards of having a strong personal brand.
 A potential employer or recruiter will associate your personal brand with a particular vacant position.
-This is what separates you from other candidates and you’ll stand out.
+This is what separates you from other candidates and makes you stand out.

-Enrich your CV with skills that may seem secondary; potential employers and recruiters look for such skills in a candidate, including:
+Enrich your résumé with skills that may seem secondary.
+Potential employers and recruiters look for these skills in a candidate.

-soft skills: your professional qualities, live situations you established such skills, and results obtained
+Soft skills: your professional qualities, situations where you established these skills, results obtained

 All these skills are a key element of your personal professional brand that will set you apart from other candidates and increase your chances of a job interview.